-It's actually not quite like that.
+In reality, it's not quite like that.

-Charles Towers-Clark, CEO at Pod Group, warns a person who'd proposed a 50% raise in their own salary: “you can take it but if you become uneconomical or your value is not justified then that will only end one way”.
+Charles Towers-Clark, CEO at Pod Group, warned a person who'd proposed a 50% raise in their own salary: “you can take it but if you become uneconomical or your value is not justified then that will only end one way”.
 Understanding the threat posed by Charles of being let go, that person reduced what they were asking for.

-Evgeny Shadchnev, founder and CEO at Makers Academy, has a point of view similar to Charles', claiming that making such a high salary might go against the employee's own best interests, considering their workmates expectations will grow accordingly.
+Evgeny Shadchnev, founder and CEO at Makers Academy, has a point of view similar to Charles's, claiming that making such a high salary might go against the employee's own best interests, considering their workmates expectations will grow accordingly.
 Also, trust and respect can easily be lost in case they feel performance is not compatible with the new compensation.

 At Smarkets, salary reviews are performed every six months and an employee who wishes to earn a raise must build their business case comprehending a new salary proposal based on performance, market rates and peer feedback, which will be evaluated by peers and HR.
 The process ends when a deal is settled but the negotiation period might still be extended, which is perceived as a great disadvantage.

 This illusion of "Self-Set" Salaries was created to meet the wish for autonomy and transparency in compensation processes and also the need for companies using systems such as Teal, Holacracy and flat hierarchy to set salaries without centralizing the decision-making.